anathefish/BrazeMemoryLeak/README.md

 ## Actual Behavior

-Destroyed Activities are retained in memory.
+Destroyed Activities may be retained in memory.
 Heap dump shows multiple instances of destroyed activities being held by:

 ```
 Activity (mDestroyed = true)
-    ↓
+    |
 f$0 in Braze$$ExternalSyntheticLambda180
-    ↓
+    |
 e in q (Braze internal class)
-    ↓
+    |
 continuation in DispatchedContinuation
-    ↓
+    |
 item in LinkedBlockingQueue$Node
-    ↓
+    |
 next in LinkedBlockingQueue$Node (infinite chain)
 ```